f3-factory/F3com-data/databases/main.md

 Huh, what's going on here?
 Shouldn't we be setting up things like PDOs, statements, cursors, etc.?
 The simple answer is: you don't have to.
 F3 simplifies everything by taking care of all the hard work in the backend.

-This time we create an HTML template like `abc.htm` that has at a minimum the following:-
+This time we create an HTML template like `abc.htm` that has at a minimum the following:

 ``` html
 <repeat group="{{ @result }}" value="{{ @item }}">